 Besides its online platform, the company is going strong in omnichannel efforts with four offline design centres and plans to add two to three more such studios in the next few months.
 Here consumers can hold and feel the products, and it can be a crucial factor in the furniture and home design category.

 “When you go higher up the value order chain, people need to feel and see the commodities.
 Myntra created product returns but in our industry, we can’t do the same.
-Urban Ladder tired to do it but the unit economics were horrible,” Srivastava says.
+Urban Ladder tried to do it but the unit economics were horrible,” Srivastava says.

 For Srivastava, offline design centres achieve two key things.
 Firstly, it improves the trust factor in the consumer’s mind, and secondly, it also allows sellers to showcase their products in a better manner, unlike an online catalogue.
 “We did our first design centre in 2015, and we always knew this was going to be an omnichannel space.
 We have combined the beauty of online consumption and married with physical shopping,” he adds.